fbpx

 Quickstart Guide:

-Many people wonder if they can file for child custody with getting court involved, however, to file the forms, you will need to visit the district court in the county where your child currently lives.
+Many people wonder if they can file for child custody without getting the court involved, however, to file the forms, you will need to visit the district court in the county where your child currently lives.

 Don’t Get Caught Up When Filing

-Emotions and tensions tend to run deep when making decisions about the children during a relationship breakup.
+Emotions and tensions run deep when making decisions about the children during a relationship breakup.
 This often complicates the process of reaching an agreement with the other parent.

 As such, it’s vital to understand the process if you want to file for child custody in Colorado so that you can prepare properly.
 People often refer to “sole custody” but Colorado does not use that terminology.
 Parenting time is where the child is physically (e.g. regular parenting time, summers, holidays) and decision-making is how major medical, educational, and religious decisions are made for the child (i.e. together or one party acting on his/her own).